 The text generates a lot of power.
 Stories of police violence carry a lot of weight on their own, both emotionally and cognitively, and by using them, the performance gives voice to individuals who are often ignored.
 At the same time, the perfectly calculated organisation and choice of text are central to the play. […] It is the consistent structure of narrative and the varied setting that pose the question whether such police violence is systematised, whether there is a consensus at state level due to the proceedings, and on whose orders police units act across different parts of the country in a similar way.
 By arranging the text specifically, The Game implicitly conveys a view of the events and places it in a broader social context.
 While politics demand tighter border controls, [this] important performance highlights the current state of events that lead to a total collapse of the fundamental principles of legal and ethical acts.

-Special thanks to Behnaz Aliesfahanipour, Hamza Aziz, Khalid Ali, Zaher Amini, Desmond, Reza, the Ahmmad family, Miha Turk, Anela Dedić, Nidžara Ahmetašević, Miha Blažič, Barbara Vodopivec, Uroš Škerl Kramberger, Kristina Božič, Aljaž Vrabec, Urša Regvar, Andraž Rožman, Dino Bauk, Faila Pašić Bišić, Milena Zajović Milka, François (MSF), Simon Campbell, Matej Povše, Dubravka Vranjac, Marko Pogačar, Tina Zorman, Ivan Šelih, Bruno Álvarez, Jernej Potočnik, Aco Todorović, Ivan Šikora, Info Kolpa, Are You Syrious, No Name Kitchen, Border Violence Monitoring, Legal-Informational Centre for NGOs, Human Rights Ombudsman of the Republic of Slovenia, Jože Goričar Central Social Sciences Library, ADRA Slovenia, and most of all to the residents of the Vič Asylum Centre, who shared their stories with us, and people in transit we met in Velika Kladuša and Bihać.
+Special thanks to Behnaz Aliesfahanipour, Hamza Aziz, Khalid Ali, Zaher Amini, Desmond, Reza, the Ahmmad family, Miha Turk, Anela Dedić, Nidžara Ahmetašević, Miha Blažič, Barbara Vodopivec, Uroš Škerl Kramberger, Kristina Božič, Aljaž Vrabec, Urša Regvar, Andraž Rožman, Dino Bauk, Faila Pašić Bišić, Milena Zajović Milka, François (MSF), Simon Campbell, Matej Povše, Dubravka Vranjac, Marko Pogačar, Tina Zorman, Ivan Šelih, Bruno Álvarez, Jernej Potočnik, Aco Todorović, Ivan Šikora, Info Kolpa, Are You Syrious, No Name Kitchen, Border Violence Monitoring Network, Legal-Informational Centre for NGOs, Human Rights Ombudsman of the Republic of Slovenia, Jože Goričar Central Social Sciences Library, ADRA Slovenia, and most of all to the residents of the Vič Asylum Centre, who shared their stories with us, and people in transit we met in Velika Kladuša and Bihać.